 My mentor has allowed the following week to go over this first draft and begin the editing process, so I am a bundle of nerves.
 Even now, I am finding some of its words distracting and some themes underdeveloped, but I wonder if anyone else would feel what I feel when they read the book.

 Would Michelangelo find fault in the Sistine Chapel?
 Probably … but could you?
 This is the lonely and painful art of writing – and with it comes an age-old problem – taste.

 I swirled the wine about in the glass and asked myself, ‘What do I know about wine?’ and the honest answer was – nothing.
-I did not find it overly sweet and I certainly could not detect the blueberry – but I was adamant about one thing – I certainly enjoyed the glass, and quickly poured me another to prove the point.
+I did not find it overly sweet, and I certainly could not detect the blueberry – but I was adamant about one thing – I certainly enjoyed the glass and quickly poured myself another to prove the point.

 It is the same with books.
 I know as much about wine as I do books – all I know is what I prefer.
 No matter how much a book is recommended, there will always be a polarisation amongst its readers.
 There are those who rave about Treasure Island … and there are those who, like me, have not got past the first chapter.

 Like wine – given time, we will discover if my book fulfils the desire of my intended audience – I only need to bottle it.
 When the cork is popped, I have to be satisfied in my work.